Laxsjo/BracketContext/README.md

 -   Shortcut contexts for when the cursor is in between a pair of brackets.
 -   The ability to customize and define new bracket types.
+-   Commands for jumping to start and end of pairs of brackets.

-> **Note:** This extension doesn't add any new commands or shortcuts.
-It only adds new contexts which you can use when creating new shortcuts.
+> **Note:** This extension doesn't add any shortcuts.
+It only adds new contexts and commands which you can use when creating new shortcuts.

 ## Extension Settings